wshafer/psr11-monolog/README.md

             'myHandlerName' => [
                 'type' => 'socket',
                 'options' => [
+                    'connectionString' => 'unix:///var/log/httpd_app_log.socket', // Socket connection string.
+You can use a unix:// prefix to access unix sockets and udp:// to open UDP sockets instead of the default TCP.
-                    'connectionString' => 'sometokenhere', // Socket connection string 'timeout' => 300, // Optional: The connection timeout, in seconds.
+                    'timeout' => 30, // Optional: The connection timeout, in seconds.
-                    'writeTimeout' => 300, // Optional: Set timeout period on a stream.
+                    'writeTimeout' => 90, // Optional: Set timeout period on a stream.
                     'level'    => \Monolog\Logger::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                     'bubble'   => true, // Optional: Whether the messages that are handled can bubble up the stack or not ],